UBC-MDS/ds-toolbox/chapters/en/slides/module3/module3_03.md

 🙌  **Practice**

-If you would be using the terminal outside JupyterLab, you would not have access to the side panel that shows which files are  `Untracked`, `Changed`, and `Staged`.
+If you would be using the terminal outside Jupyter Lab, you would not have access to the side panel that shows which files are  `Untracked`, `Changed`, and `Staged`.
 To check the status of all files in your repository using the terminal you can instead use the command `git status`.
-In this slide you can see how the different parts of the output from `git status` corresponds to the JupyterLab side panel.
+In this slide you can see how the different parts of the output from `git status` corresponds to the Jupyter Lab side panel.

 An advantage of using this command if you are working in the terminal is that it gives you information on which commands to use to continue your workflow.